Shopify Starter vs Basic (2026) — Which Plan is Right for You?

 2. It’s a better solution for merchants who don’t want a full website

 Running a website properly is hard work — you need to think about branding, product uploads, content updates, blogging, SEO and a whole lot more besides.
-Setting up a store with Shopify’s Basic plan will typically require you to get involved with all these things.
+Setting up a store with Shopify’s Basic plan typically requires you to get involved with all these things.

 First, it gives you a way to share product links easily on any social platform you like.